 Marketing for the festival

 The Marketing Manager of the Immigration Museum will also work with the Festival Planning Committee to determine the best ways to promote the festival.
-The Marketing Manager will help produce flyers and mail them to appropriate community groups and individuals and will also organise any paid advertising.
+The Marketing Manager will help produce any paper and/or digital marketing assets (such as paper flyers, posters, or e-flyers) as well as produce any paid advertising (such as Facebook ads).

 As community festival participants are not professionals, their participation in the festival is covered by the Museum’s public liability insurance.

-Each community festival is evaluated by visitor surveys that are conducted on the day of the festival.
-The Festival Planning Committee are also asked that after the festival they write a short evaluation of their experience or have a debrief meeting or phone call with the Programs Manager.
+The festivals are evaluated through a variety of methods.
+The Festival Planning Committee are also asked that after the festival they write a short evaluation of their experience and participate in a debrief session with the Education and Community Programs team.